drfenixion/freecad.robotcad/README.md

 # RobotCAD

 RobotCAD is a FreeCAD workbench to generate robot description packages (xacro or URDF) for the Robot Operating System, [ROS2].
-RobotCAD also known as OVERCROSS.

 #### Poll about RobotCAD learning course <a href="https://github.com/drfenixion/freecad.robotcad/discussions/120" target="_blank">here</a>